tanishjain/insta_pet_therapy/README.md

     - `dog.1.png`
     - `...`

 The baseline model was originally trained on Google Colab.
 Therefore, the first cell may be deleted for reproduction.
-Additionally, the `dataroot` in the fourth cell may be modified with the correct path, i.e., the `dogs` directory.
+Additionally, the `dataroot` in the fourth cell may be modified with the correct path to the `dogs` directory.

 The dataset, Kaggle Dogs vs. Cats dataset, can be downloaded from [here](https://www.kaggle.com/c/dogs-vs-cats/data).
 Remember to filter out only dog images for training the model.